Harold Cazneaux: Biography

-Harold Pierce Cazneaux was born in Wellington, New Zealand on 30 March 1878.
-His father Pierce Mott Cazneau was an English-born photographer and his mother Emily Florence Cazneau was a colourist, miniature painter and photographer from Sydney.
+Cazneaux was born in Wellington, New Zealand on 30 March 1878.
+His father, Pierce Mott Cazneau, was an English-born photographer, and his mother, Emily Florence Cazneau, was a colourist, miniature painter and photographer from Sydney.
 Around 1890 the family moved to Adelaide, where the father began working for Hammer & Co., photographers with a studio in Rundle Street.

 Cazneaux received further education at (unnamed) state schools in Adelaide, and worked for his father, taking night classes at the School of Design, Painting and Technical Art.

-In 1896 he started working for Hammer & Co. as a photo retoucher.
+In 1896, he started working for Hammer & Co. as a photo retoucher.

-In 1904 he left for Sydney, where he took up a position with one of Sydney's oldest photo studios, Freeman & Co.
+In 1904, Cazneaux moved to Sydney, where he took up a position with one of Sydney's oldest photo studios, Freeman & Co.
 He was later appointed the firm's manager and chief operator.
-At the same time he honed his photographic skills documenting the architecture of old Sydney and in 1907 exhibited at the Photographic Society of New South Wales.
-In 1909 he held the first one-man photographic exhibition in Australia.
+At the same time he honed his photographic skills documenting the architecture of old Sydney, and in 1907, exhibited at the Photographic Society of New South Wales.
+In 1909, he held the first one-man photographic exhibition in Australia.

 Cazneaux' prints were exhibited in solo shows in the windows of the Kodak Salon, Sydney, as well as international shows organised by the London Salon of Photography (1911 to 1952), and later included in the Royal Photographic Society of Great Britain's annual salons.
 In 1914 he won Kodak's "Happiest Moment" competition, ostensibly open to amateur and professional alike, and the £100 prize money went toward a deposit for his future home.